Unfinished Engineered Hardwood

 Sounds Good, But We Don't Like The Look of Engineered Floors

-The Owens product is a solid sawn type product.
-Quite different from many engineered products as the final appearance will have everyone thinking (including professionals) it's a solid 3/4" hardwood floor.
+The better engineered products are solid sawn.
+Quite different from many standard prefinished products as final appearance will have everyone thinking (including professionals) it's a solid 3/4" hardwood floor.
 Most engineered floors that are rotary peeled often give the appearance of a plywoody look (comparison above) for lack of a better term.
-No standard four foot lengths (common with many products) with Owens!.
-The product is manufactured in random lengths up to an impressive 7 1/2 feet.
+We also have the benefits of longer lengths (shown below) compared to common engineered hardwoods that may not exceed 48 inches.

 Update November 2011 - With more recognition of adverse effects and high moisture conditions with concrete slabs in recent years, many professionals now rely on sealers designed for hardwood floor applications.
 With that said, costs increase.
 Labor to apply may run $1.00 per square foot with material adding another dollar and more.
 Two part sealer and adhesive applications can reduce the amount significantly.